MadelineXCyber/TAKE-2-ELK-Stack-Deployment-Unit-13/README.md

 These Beats allow us to collect the following information from each machine:

-- Filebeat is used to monitor specific log files or locations, as specified by the user.
+- Filebeat: Filebeat is used to monitor specific log files or locations, as specified by the user.
 Filebeat collates and organises this data, which is then forwarded to Elasticsearch or Logstash for indexing.
 Filebeat watches for changes in data by monitoring the file system and specific logs – see sample of system log activity below.
 As it is specific to a particular machine, Filebeat must be installed on each individual VM/server to be monitored.

 <img width="1355" alt="filebeat_image" src="https://user-images.githubusercontent.com/80297522/110933249-a1e31b00-8380-11eb-891e-3b879a865bf9.png">

-- Metricbeat collects and records the metrics of a machine from the operating system and services running on the server, for example CPU and memory usage and container information (see below).
+- Metricbeat: Metricbeat collects and records the metrics of a machine from the operating system and services running on the server, for example CPU and memory usage and container information (see below).
 These metrics allow the user to assess such things as the health of a network, as well as monitoring for signs of suspicious activity.
 As with Filebeat, Metricbeat is specific to a particular machine and must be installed on each individual VM/server which is being monitored.